How to make the best virtual choir recording

 Even if we have survived virtual choir so far, we still face the problem of finding other ways to connect and simulate all that a choir gathering in person does.
 A big part of this is performance and taking pride in the work you have done together.
 The end of term concert is the time when everybody wants to sound their best, when you want to wow your audience and get a big cheer.

-In addition, planning a virtual choir performance can give you all focus.
+Planning a virtual choir performance can give you all focus.
 Your members will have something to keep them practising at home, knowing that their voices will be heard, and their performance does matter!

 In summary, as music leaders, we can provide hope and an incentive to our singers and make the most of this new normal by arranging a virtual choir performance.